thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-23-hack-the-box:-hawk.md

 www-data@hawk:/var/www/html/sites/default$
 ```

 I got a password, but I was unsure where to use.
-Until, that is, I went through the open ports again and recalled that SSH is open.
+Until, that is, I went through the results of the nmap scan again and recalled that SSH is open.
 Going by that password, I figured it belonged to a user called "`drupal`", but that wasn't the case.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]